PelleLille/hsl-docs/functions.rst

 .. note::

   Some other languages (eg. javascript and PHP) use a trivalue function (-1, 0, 1) in a similar way in order to determine the order.
-HSL does not since if needed, a trivalue function may be implemented only using a less-than function.
+HSL does not since if needed, a trivalue function may be simulated internally using the provided less-than function.
 Further some sorting implementation may only need the less-than result hence the greater-than and equality result may be superfluous to establish.

 	.. code-block:: hsl